Login Issues with Wispr Flow

 CAPTCHA appears during account creation or password reset

 CAPTCHA appears during account creation, password reset, and verification resend — not during standard login.
-If the CAPTCHA service is unavailable, try a different sign-in method.
+If the CAPTCHA cannot load, the relevant button (Create Account, Send Reset Email, or Resend Verification Email) remains disabled.
+Try a different sign-in method or check your connection.

 Failed to sign in with email alias (+)